noherczeg/RestExt/README.md

 ```
 If you're done, just run a `php composer install`, and the package is ready to be used!

-### Registering package with Laravel 4 as a service:
+### Registering the package with Laravel 4 as a service:

 Put the following in your `app/config/app.php` file under `providers` array:
 ```